Impact & Industry Advisory Board

 Topher Campbell

 Topher Campbell is an award-winning artist and filmmaker.
 He is also an accomplished theatre director.
-His film credits include The Homecoming available on BFIplayer, Una Marson Our Lost Caribbean Voice for BBC, and the ground breaking Moments That Shaped Queer Black Britain for BET.
+His film credits include The Homecoming available on BFIplayer, Una Marson Our Lost Caribbean Voice for BBC, and the groundbreaking Moments That Shaped Queer Black Britain for BET.
 Topher is a Sussex Alumni and a recipient of an Honorary Doctorate from the University of Sussex.
+In 2024/5 he curated “Making a rukus!”, a trailblazing exhibition about Black LGBTQ+ culture and history, and also premiered “My rukus!
+Heart”, a new artwork, at Tate Modern.

 Lucy Day

-Lucy Day is the Executive Director at Phoenix Art Space, an arts charity based in the centre of Brighton housing 100+ artists’ studios, three exhibition spaces and a very active community engagement programme.
+Lucy Day is the Executive and Artistic Director at Phoenix Art Space, an arts charity based in the centre of Brighton, which houses over 100 artists’ studios, three galleries, and a very active community engagement programme.

-She is Chair of Devonshire Collective/VOLT Gallery in Eastbourne, which recently became an Arts Council England National Portfolio Organisation, an alumna of the Clore Leadership Programme (Clore50 2017) and a former Fellow of the Royal Society of Arts.
+Before this, Lucy was an independent curator, mentor, arts consultant and Founder Director of A Woman’s Place Projects and Day+Gluckman curatorial partnership.
+She is a non-Executive Director of Devonshire Collective/VOLT Gallery, an alumna of the Clore Leadership Programme (Clore50 2017) and a Fellow of the Royal Society of Arts.

 Stephanie Fuller